 Given the indifference of type c, for this to be an equilibrium we need to show that types below c disclose and types above c do not disclose.
 It is sufficient to show that $\bar{q}{[s,c)}(q) - \bar{q}{[0,s)\cup[c,1]}(q)$ is decreasing in q.
 Noting the equality (3), this holds by Lemma 1 and can seen in Figure 1b.
+Therefore if s is sufficiently small that a disclosure equilibrium exists, then so does a countersignaling equilibrium.

 Now consider when disclosure is the unique equilibrium.
 For sufficiently large s, the sender's expected payoff from non-disclosure in any candidate non-disclosure or countersignaling equilibrium is strictly bounded above by s but for any s, the sender's disclosure payoff is bounded below by s.
 Hence if s is sufficiently close to 1 then every sender $q \ge s$ prefers to disclose and neither nondisclosure nor countersignaling can be an equilibrium.
 Since disclosure, nondisclosure and countersignaling are the only possible pure strategy equilibria with a single standard, disclosure is unique.
-Collecting these results, we have the following: